France ups pressure on unvaccinated amid record infections

 PARIS (AP) — France’s government is forging ahead with efforts to increase pressure on unvaccinated people to get coronavirus shots, as the country reported 208,000 new COVID-19 cases Wednesday — a record fueled by the omicron variant.

 Health Minister Olivier Veran on Wednesday defended a government plan to allow only the fully vaccinated to enjoy continued access to places such as restaurants, cinemas, theaters, museums, and sports arenas.
-The pass will also be required on long-distance trains and domestic flights.
+The pass will also be required on inter-regional trains and buses and domestic flights.

 Veran said at a parliamentary hearing that the record number of infections means that more than two French people are testing positive every second for COVID-19.
 Veran estimated that about 10% of the French population has been in contact recently with a person infected with the virus.